Promised Land album cover

 What was so horrible that happened to me?
 I guess I will now have to tell my story.

 Where do I start?
-On the very first day of 1994 when shortly after midnight on New Year's, I was sexually harassed by some bastard at a friend's house, who tried to force himself on me?
+On the very first day of 1994 when shortly after midnight on New Year's, I was almost sexually assaulted at a friend's house, by some bastard who tried to force himself on me?
 That might be a good place to start.
 Fortunately, he was not successful at his attempt; but the panic over what could have happened left me with a deep feeling of mistrust.
 Unfortunately, it's not the worst thing that would happen to me that year.
 If anything, that incident should have been a foreshadowing of how bad a year this would become.
 Even going through the Northridge earthquake a few weeks afterwards would be a piece of cake compared to what 1994 had in store for me!

 When the year began, I was still 15 years old.
 Being a teenager is a difficult time for everyone, so it was no different for me.
 Couple that with being bullied every day for having physical disabilities, and my high school life was complete hell.
 I had a few friends, but I was far from being the popular kid in school, and I was certainly not the girl that had dates lining up at her door every Saturday night.
 Most of the time I was happy enough in my own company; if I ever wished to be popular, it was only so that the other kids would stop bullying me.
 For some reason I thought back then that being popular meant that everyone in school liked you, and therefore you never got teased or bullied.
 Oh, if only my teenage self could have met her current incarnation: what things I could have told her!
 (Something like those “It Gets Better” ads, only more metal?)